toksaitov/maze-project/Readme.md

 ## Recommendations

 1. Find good `perf` counters to analyze.
 A good starting point could be the following: '-e cycles,instructions,branch-instructions,branch-misses,cache-misses,cache-references`.
 2. Look into the IPC (Instructions per Cycle), percentage of branch mispredictions, and cache misses.
-If the IPC rounded is far from four (our AMD Zen 3 CPU on the server is a 4-wide-issue CPU) or the number of branch or cache misses is not close to zero, that metric has to be considered a hint as to where put most of your effort optimizing things in `maze_optimized.c`.
+If the IPC rounded is far from at least four or the number of branch or cache misses is not close to zero, that metric has to be considered a hint as to where put most of your effort optimizing things in `maze_optimized.c`.
 3. Splitting variables (if the IPC is low), eliminating small loops (unrolling them), and removing branching code by using predication (if branch misprediction is high), using cache-efficient data structures, and making data access predictable (if the cache miss rate is high) — these are just some code modifications that you can pursue based on your collected `perf` metrics.

 ## What to Submit

-1. In your private course repository that was given to you by the instructor during the lecture, create the path `project-1/`.
-2. Put the `maze_optimized.c` file into that directory.
-3. Commit and push your repository through Git.
-Submit the last commit URL to Canvas before the deadline.
+Commit and push your changes to your private repository that was given to you by the instructor.
+Do NOT attempt to upload the generated `.pbm` files.
+Submit the last commit URL to Moodle before the deadline.

 ## Deadline

-Check Canvas for information about the deadlines.
+Check Moodle for information about the deadlines.

 ## Documentation